csctcloud/connect/documentation/docs/connecting/terminal.md

     ```

 When prompted, enter the passphrase for your key if you set one.

-!!! tip "UWE lab computers"
-    If you're using a UWE lab computer you need to enter a modified version of this command to use the version of your key stored on OneDrive instead:

-    ``` powershell
-    ssh -i $env:USERPROFILE'\OneDrive - UWE Bristol\.ssh\id_rsa' <UWE email address>@csctcloud.uwe.ac.uk
-    ```

-    If you chose to use a different public key algorithm when you generated your key you'll need to update the command to reference that key.

 If you've successfully connected you should find yourself in a terminal session on the server:
 ``` { .console .no-copy }